Transport in Mongolia: Taxis

 There are about 10 licensed taxi companies such as Get Airport Taxi (UbShuttle) Noyon taxi (1950), Telecom taxi (1109), 1616 taxi (1616) with about 600 cars operating in Ulaanbaatar.
 There are a few local taxi companies in smaller cities such as Darkhan, Erdenet, Baganuur and Zuunmod.
 And there are many drivers with private unlicensed cars who act as taxis.

 A typical fare is MNT 1,500 per kilometer; taxi drivers tend to ask for more especially if the client is a foreign national.
 Official taxis with proper markings are allowed to drive without plate number restrictions on the first lane of Ulaanbaatar's central road usually reserved for large public transports such as buses and trolleybuses since October 2013.

+Ride-hailing

+Several app-based taxi services operate in Mongolia.
+TinoGo, UBCab, ABA and other platforms.
+These services typically GPS-based and support both cash, cashless payments.